 I knew the recipe, now I just needed to figure out how to make the margarita spicy.
 When reading through some recipes there are several different ways you can add a little spice to your cocktail.
 You could muddle the hot peppers, slice and soak them in the alcohol, or use them to make a simple syrup.
 I tried muddling jalapeño peppers, and the margaritas turned out so, so.
 But they weren’t as delicious as the ones I had enjoyed on the west coast.

 Then I came across Juli’s Pineapple Margarita Recipe and decided to try using the jalapeños to make a simple syrup.
 So I adapted her recipe a bit because I didn’t want the pineapple flavor, but am totally willing to try it some other time.
 I wanted a classic lime flavored spicy margarita.
 I used agave as the sweeter because that’s what the bartender at the tequila event suggested using, but you could use honey or try it with regular sugar as well.
 I can find agave in my local grocery store, but when in doubt when it comes to some food items, I always look for it and order on Amazon.
-Now, using what I learned at the tequila event I combined 1 ounce tequila, 1 once of my homemade simple syrup, and 1 ounce fresh lime juice with lots of ice and I was so happy with how good it turned out.
+They have almost everything in stock, be it grocery products or home-cleaning products, and can be received within a day or two.
+Now, using what I learned at the tequila event, I combined 1 ounce of tequila (it would be good if individuals use something like High end tequila), 1 ounce of my homemade simple syrup, and 1-ounce fresh lime juice with lots of ice– I was so happy with how good it turned out.
 The perfect amount of sweet and spice!

 Now be warned, if you don’t like spicy food you’re probably not going to enjoy sipping on this drink, it definitely has a little kick to it.
 But you can control how much spice you want by how many of the jalapeño seeds you add to the simple syrup.
 I of course added all of them 😉 And after a few sips while eating tortilla chips you kind of get used to the spice.
 My husband and I snacked on Late of July Tortilla Chips with this Homemade Salsa.
 Late of July also makes a new Jalapeño Lime chip I need to try!
 CHEERS and hope you enjoy this recipe!